danristea/xion/README.md

 ##Basic concepts.

-Following text will consist of descriptions of basic ideas which largely was stolen from React, Riot, Polymer, etc.
+Following text consists of descriptions of basic ideas which largely was stolen from React, Riot, Polymer, etc.

 ### Instantiation.